 The 2010 film Cold Fish, co-written and directed by Sion Sono, aka Shion Sono, is based upon “true events.”
+He gives the tale a new look.
 In 2001 two dog breeders were sentenced for poisoning several customers and disposing of the bodies.
-Known as the “Saitama serial murders of dog lovers” as the crime took place in the Saitama Prefecture, the film version of the real criminals and their horrific deeds differ in that the “pets” on offer in Cold Fish are, by evidence of the title, fish.
+Known as the “Saitama serial murders of dog lovers” as the crime took place in the Saitama Prefecture.
+The film version of the real criminals and their horrific deeds differ in that the “pets” on offer in Cold Fish are, by evidence of the title, fish.

 Tropical fish in fact.
 At the start of the film Nobuyuki Syamoto, his second wife and teenage daughter are living over his small tropical fish shop.
 The teen is caught red-handed shoplifting in a store and the manager calls her father, Nobuyuki.
 He and Mrs. Syamoto go to the scene of the crime and as the store’s representative threatens legal action, a middle aged business man intercedes and talks the manager into not pressing charges.

-While some things were changed considerably in the retelling of the real crime’s details the disposal methods where the victims were made invisible are exactly the same as those in the Saitama case.
+Some things were changed considerably in the retelling of the real crime’s details.
+The disposal methods where the victims were made invisible are exactly the same as those in the Saitama case.
 Sono specializes in films which concentrate on the more bizarre sections of Japan.
 This has led to an inevitable comparison to Takashi Miike.

-Certainly Sono does have the same tendency as Miike to use copious amounts of claret in his death scenes, but he lacks the complete eccentricity of using the parts of Japan that one does not normally see.
-For example, Miike’s apparently hermaphrodite “Schoolgirl” in Fudoh: The New Generation or the villainess in Audition as well as other films feature the “underbelly” of Japan and Sono may come close but he still has a way to go in the Miike department.
+Certainly Sono does have the same tendency as Miike to use copious amounts of claret in his death scenes.
+He lacks the complete eccentricity of using the parts of Japan that one does not normally see.
+For example, Miike’s apparently intersex “Schoolgirl” in Fudoh: The New Generation .
+Or the villainess in Audition as well as other films feature the “underbelly” of Japan.
+Sono may come close but he still has a way to go in the Miike department.

 Sono specializes in this juxtaposition of elements in his films.
 EXTE: Hair Extensions has a antagonist who is undoubtedly the oddest villain ever seen in a horror film.
 Singing about hair, his fixation, while the stuff engulfs his entire apartment is one of the weirdest and funniest scenes in the movie.